 About the office

 The Subregional Office for Central Africa (SRO-CA) is located in Yaoundé (Cameroon).
-It is headed by a Director who reports to the Deputy Executive Secretary (Programme).
+It is headed by a Director who reports to the Executive Secretary.
 Its main objective is to contribute to achieving economic diversification and structural transformation for inclusive and sustainable development in an integrated Central Africa subregion with focus on economic diversification policy and reforms.

 The core functions are as follows: